 Contact The Meadows on 0191 3018554.
 An answer machine is available outside office hours.

-A forced marriage is where one or both people do not (or in cases of people with learning difficulties, cannot) consent to the marriage and where duress is used.
+A forced marriage is where one or both people do not or cannot (owing to learning disability or mental capacity) consent to the marriage and where duress is used.
 ‘Duress’ includes psychological, sexual, financial or emotional pressure and physical violence.

 Forced marriage is a violation of human rights and is seen in the UK as a form of domestic violence and/or child abuse.
 It may affect girls, boys, women and men from any community or background.
 However, existing statistics show that greater numbers of women are affected.
 Forcing someone to marry without their consent is a criminal offence.
 The maximum penalty is seven years imprisonment.